nimish1499/web-app-design-assignment/README.md

-# Todo Application

-This project is a React.js application designed to meet specific UI requirements for both web and mobile views.
-Please refer to the Web-View and Mobile-View images in the folder to understand the design specifications.
+# React Custom Video Player App

+AVideo Player application using React.jsallow users to play videos from a playlist.
+The app supporta features like seeking, timer, autoplay, and speed selector.
+Additionally, users can reorder the playlist.

-## Objective
+## Features

-The main objectives of this project are:
+- Play/Pause functionality
+- Seek bar to jump to different times in the video
+- Display of current playback time and total video duration
+- Autoplay current and next video (By default on mute due to browser support)
+- Playback speed adjustment
+- Fullscreen mode
+- Volume control
+- Playlist with draggable video items for reordering

-- Implement a responsive UI that accurately reflects the provided design samples for both web and mobile views.
+- Responsive design for mobile and desktop views
-- Prioritize user experience and accessibility while ensuring code modularity for accommodating future requirements with minimal changes.
-- Maintain a well-organized file hierarchy and adhere to best practices for naming conventions within the application's source code.
+- Video timeline navigation with keys

 ## Deployment:

-The live version of this project can be viewed [here](https://nimish-website-desgn.netlify.app/).
+The live version of this project can be viewed [here](https://custom-video-player-dnd.netlify.app/).

 ## Getting Started